-Martin Luther King, Jr. was an incredible man with an equally powerful message.
+Dr. Martin Luther King, Jr. was an incredible man with an equally powerful message.
 It’s important for young children to know his legacy and understand what he fought for.
-But, where do you start?
-Thankfully, some wonderful authors have written great books that bring MLK and the civil rights period to life, through the eyes of children.
+But where do you start?
+Thankfully, some wonderful authors have written impactful books that bring MLK and the civil rights period to life through the eyes of children.

-A Sweet Smell of Roses By Angela Johnson (ages 4-8)
+1. A Sweet Smell of Roses by Angela Johnson (ages 4-8)

-A picture book that tells the story of two young girls who sneak out of their house to march with Dr. King for freedom and justice.
-This book offers a look into the roles of children during the civil rights movement.
+This picture book tells the story of two young girls who sneak out of their home to march with Dr. King for freedom and justice.
+This book offers a look into the courageous role of young children and their involvement during the civil rights movement.

-Belle, The Last Mule at Gee’s Bend: A Civil Rights Story By Calvin Alexander Ramsey and Bettye Stroud (ages 4-8)
+2. Belle, The Last Mule at Gee’s Bend: A Civil Rights Story by Calvin Alexander Ramsey and Bettye Stroud (ages 4-8)

-The Story of Ruby Bridges By Robert Coles (ages 4-8)
+3. The Story of Ruby Bridges by Robert Coles (ages 4-8)

-Be a King: Dr. Martin Luther King Jr.’s Dream and You By Carole Boston Weatherford (ages 4-8)
+4. Be a King: Dr. Martin Luther King Jr.’s Dream and You by Carole Boston Weatherford (ages 4-8)

 Follow a classroom of young students as they unfold the story of Dr. Martin Luther King through a school project.
 See the adversity he dealt with, the hope he never lost, and beautiful illustrations to enhance the reader’s experience.

-Happy Birthday, Martin Luther King By Jean Marzollo (ages 3-6)
+5. Happy Birthday, Martin Luther King by Jean Marzollo (ages 3-6)

-A simple book explaining why we celebrate Dr. Martin Luther King’s birthday.
-Written in a language all readers can understand, this book tells the story of the important message of peace and brotherhood that Dr. King preached about.
+This simple yet powerfully poetic book dives into the reason why we celebrate Dr. Martin Luther King’s birthday.
+Written in a language all readers can understand, this book displays the important message of peace and brotherhood that Dr. King so often preached about.